 Mr. Puin would love to see a “critical edition” of the Koran produced, one based on recent philological work, but, he says, “The word critical is misunderstood in the Islamic world: it is seen as criticising or attacking the text.”

-Some Muslim authors have begun to publish skeptical, revisionist work on the Koran as well.
+Some Muslim authors have begun to publish sceptical, revisionist work on the Koran as well.
 Several new volumes of revisionist scholarship, including “The Origins of the Koran” and “The Quest for the Historical Muhammad”, have been edited by a former Muslim who writes under the name of Ibn Warraq.
 Mr. Warraq, who heads a group called the Institute for the Secularisation of Islamic Society, makes no bones about having a political agenda.
 “Biblical scholarship has made people less dogmatic, more open,” he said, “and I hope that happens to Muslim society as well.”

 But many Muslims find the tone and claims of revisionism offensive.
 “I think the broader implications of some of the revisionist scholarship is to say that the Koran is not an authentic book, that it was fabricated 150 years later,” says Ebrahim Moosa, a professor of religious studies at Duke University, as well as a Muslim cleric whose liberal theological leanings earned him the animosity of fundamentalists in South Africa, which he left after his house was firebombed.